-When senior leaders do take time off, almost half (46 percent) continue to answer email, and nearly a third (29 percent) keep making work calls (meaning their families aren’t getting much of them during vacation either!).
-All in all, only 37 percent of senior leaders say they unplug completely from work on vacation.
+A few years ago, Travel Effect surveyed senior business leaders and established that, even when supposedly resting, ‘almost half (46%) continue to answer email, and nearly a third (29 percent) keep making work calls (meaning their families aren’t getting much of them during vacation either!).
+All in all, only 37 percent of senior leaders say they unplug completely from work on vacation’.